 They also purchased 21 Litestars from the Owosso Motor Car Co. of Owosso, MI.

 Tomorrow Corp. through Scranton Mfg.
 Co. built about 15 Litestars.
 These vehicles had Hondamatic 450cc engines and can be identified by the small wheels, with the outrigger tension rod fix, and bent square tubing frame around the engine.
 Scranton originaly purchased about 20 Honda motorcycles and the first car was used as a test mule.

 According to Owosso Motor Car Co.
 President Ed Butcher, Tomorrow Corp.'s only 'investment' in OMCC was the payment for the following 21 Litestars, which were delivered.

 2nd.
 Litestar Dealer Meeting at Chicago, IL - November 1983

 3rd.
 Dealer Meeting at the Owosso Motor Car Co. factory - February 1985

 Doug Walsh recalls.......

-Stan Leitner was a real character that reminded me of Colonel Sanders and a Texas billionaire.
-He was a large person with a resonant voice and he wore white suits, smoked big cigars and drove a white cadillac convertible with bull horns for a hood ornament.
+Stan Leitner was a real character that reminded me of a cross between Colonel Sanders and a Texas billionaire.
+He was a large person with a resonant voice and he wore white suits, smoked big cigars and drove a white cadillac convertible with bull-horn hood ornament.